Skip to main content

 Rye

 Rye is a cold-tolerant grain that geminates in cool soil (34-40° F), making it a major fall-planted cover crop in the Northeast for winter erosion control.
 The crop prefers well-drained soils but will tolerate heavy clays and acid soils.
 Rye has a well-developed fibrous root system that reduces leaching of soil nitrates.
-The top growth provides soil cover and suppresses weed; however, it can be difficult to control in the spring and is known to suppress some crops.
+The top growth provides soil cover and suppresses weeds; however, it can be difficult to control in the spring and is known to suppress some crops.

 Land Preparation